scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 Multi-threading results in exclusive composability mode can be reproduced using openmp 2017.0.3-intel_8 as well when setting ``KMP_FOREIGN_THREAD_LOCK`` (deprecated).

-Here is an example of how to run the benchmark program in different modes:
+Here is an example of how to run the benchmark programs in different modes:

 .. code-block:: sh